31 Best Books by Jewish Writers and Authors

 This workbook can be used to help with several types of anxiety including social anxiety, generalized anxiety, panic, and even just everyday stress and worry.

 Find Your Calm takes behavioral strategies and presents them in a journaling-type fashion.
 This allows the reader to remain fully engaged in the workbook and easily apply each strategy to their daily life.
+This is a good nonfiction book choice for anyone looking for small changes in routine that have a big impact on quality of life.

 The Color of Law: A Forgotten History of How Our Government Segregated America by Richard Rothstein